crqu/crqu.github.io/_news/announcement_8.md

 related_posts: false
 ---

-Thrilled to announce that our paper Hybrid Transfer Reinforcement Learning: Provable Sample Efficiency From Shifted-dynamics Data was accepted as an <b>oral (top 2%)</b> by AISTATS 2025!
+Thrilled to announce that our paper Hybrid Transfer Reinforcement Learning: Provable Sample Efficiency From Shifted-dynamics Data was accepted as an <b><span style="color: red;">oral (top 2%)</span></b> by AISTATS 2025!
+Thanks to my wonderful collaborators！